EXPRESSCLUSTER/Cluster-Set/doc/2Cluster_2SD_Hyper-VRep.md

 ## Testing
 Cluster-1 and Cluster-2 active node
 - Stop group
 - Start group
+  Expected result: No changes will be made and replication will continue normally.
-- Move group to other node within same cluster
+- Move group from primary node to standby node within cluster 1
+  Expected result: VM will start on standby node and replication origination (VM replication's Primary server) will change to standby node.
+Replica server on cluster 2 will stay the same.
-- Move group back
+- Move group back from standby node to primary node within cluster 1
+  Expected result: VM will start on primary node and replication origination (VM replication's Primary server) will change to primary node.
+Replica server on cluster 2 will stay the same.
+- Move group from primary node to standby node within cluster 2
+  Expected result: VM replication will change to standby node and standby node will become new Replica server.
+VM will remain in Off state.
+- Move group from standby node to primary node within cluster 2
+  Expected result: VM replication will change to primary node and primary node will become new Replica server.
+VM will remain in Off state.
 ## Problematic scenarios
 - The active node in both clusters fails over at the same time
 Concern: Depending on the timing, the scripts to modify replication might interfere with each other, leading to failure re-enabling replication.